You can view key financial information about your business in the finance reports.

 In this section, the Total sales line shows the number of orders for the period.
 The detailed Sales finance report breaks down the orders into transactions such as sales, returns, and shipping amounts.

-In this section, the Payments line shows the number of monetary transactions across all payment gateways (Shopify Payments, manual payments, gift cards, and so on), including both payments and refunds.
-The detailed Payments finance report groups the transactions by payment gateway.
+In this section, the Payments line shows the number of monetary transactions across all payment providers (Shopify Payments, manual payments, gift cards, and so on), including both payments and refunds.
+The detailed Payments finance report groups the transactions by payment provider.

 Finances summary page